-In addition to preventing and prosecuting hate/bias crimes, Clinton Community College strives to address biasrelated activities that do not rise to the level of a crime.
-These activities, referred to as bias incidents and defined as acts of bigotry, harassment, or intimidation directed at a member or group within the college community based on national origin, ethnicity, race, age, religion, gender, sexual orientation, disability, veteran status, color, creed, or marital status, may be addressed through the campus conduct code.
-Bias-related incidents can be reported to the Vice President of Student Services, Room 227 of the Main Academic Building, or by calling 562-4120.
+In addition to preventing and prosecuting hate/bias crimes, Clinton Community College strives to address bias-related activities that do not rise to the level of a crime.
+These activities are referred to as bias incidents and are defined as acts of bigotry, harassment, or intimidation directed at a member or group within the college community based on national origin, ethnicity, race, age, religion, gender, sexual orientation, disability, veteran status, color, creed, or marital status.
+These incidents may be addressed through the campus conduct code.
+Bias-related incidents can be reported to the Vice President for Student Affairs, Room 227 of the Main Academic Building, or by calling 562-4120.
 Please refer to the Policy Against Harassment and Discrimination/Bias for more information.

-If you are a victim of, or witness to, a hate/bias crime on campus, report it to the Vice President of Student Services, who will investigate and follow the appropriate adjudication procedures.
+If you are a victim of, or witness to, a hate/bias crime on campus, report it to the Vice President for Student Affairs, who will investigate and follow the appropriate adjudication procedures.

-Victims of bias crime or bias incidents can avail themselves of counseling and support services from the campus as follows: Counseling & Advisement Office, Room 142M.
+Victims of bias crimes or bias incidents can avail themselves of counseling and support services from the campus as follows: Counseling & Advisement Office, Room 142M.